 This behavior is rare in puppies and dogs.
 It is believed to be idiopathic, meaning the cause is unknown.

-Some vets theorize the condition is congenital and is inherited from a parent or relative.
+Some vets theorize the condition is congenital and inherited from a parent or relative.

-A dog that lacks properly working neurons rarely interacts with other people or dogs, which in turn causes a lack of empathy.
+A dog that lacks properly working neurons rarely interacts with other people or dogs, which causes a lack of empathy.

 Puppies lacking socialization skills generally were removed from their mother and siblings during a vital developmental period.

 They become reactive because they don’t know how to cope.

 For example, reactive puppies or dogs who experience sensory avoidance find it emotionally painful to have their owners touch them.

 Puppies with canine autism show little interest in interacting with their mother or siblings.
 They also show little interest in playing or eating.

 Other canine dysfunctional behaviors to watch for include:

 - Avoidance/Withdrawal: Avoiding any new experience or situation, retreating to a distance where they feel safe.

-- Dysfunctional Interactions: Minimal interaction other dogs and people, including their owner.
+- Dysfunctional Interactions: Minimal interaction with other dogs and people, including their owner.
 That means the dog has little or no interest in daily activities such as feeding, playing, walking, or socializing.

 - Restrictive Behavior: Avoiding anything new, including people, places, and things.

 - Unable to Communicate: Flat personality.
 Cannot communicate normal feelings such as happiness, curiosity, silliness, fear, playfulness, or anger.

-- Lethargic: Appears sluggish, but has a lack of interest in participating in any activities; even in high-energy breeds.
+- Lethargic: Appears sluggish but lacks interest in participating in any activities, even in high-energy breeds.

 - Compulsive Organization: The dog organizes toys or treats by size, color, or shape.

-- Lack of Eye Contact: The dog does not make eye contact with people, including the owner or with other dogs.
-Lack of eye contact can keep the dog from bonding with his owners because dogs tend to bond with their owners through eye contact.
+- Lack of Eye Contact: The dog does not make eye contact with people, including the owner or other dogs.
+Lack of eye contact can keep the dog from bonding with its owners because dogs tend to bond with their owners through eye contact.